Far East Tea Company Editorial Team About 5 min read

 What are Enshu's Seven Kilns?

-Enshu's Seven Kilns (遠州七窯, Enshu Shichigama) are a group of ceramic traditions selected by the tea master Kobori Enshu in the early Edo period as representing his ideal of refined tea aesthetics.
+Enshu's Seven Kilns (遠州七窯, Enshu Shichigama) are a group of ceramic traditions traditionally associated with the aesthetic of the tea master Kobori Enshu in the early Edo period.
+The grouping was later codified to represent kilns whose work was seen as embodying his ideal of refined tea aesthetics.
 The seven are: Takatori (Fukuoka), Agano (Fukuoka), Asahi (Kyoto), Akahada (Nara), Kosobe (Osaka), Zeze (Shiga), and Shidoro (Shizuoka).
 Each was patronised by a domain lord and produced wares to the tea ceremony standard that Enshu championed — light, disciplined, and attuned to the formal tea world.
-Today, several of the seven remain in production, with Takatori and Agano being the most continuously active traditions.
+Today, several of the seven remain in active production — including Takatori, Agano, and Asahi (Uji, Kyoto, now in its 16th generation) — each maintaining their connection to the formal tea world.

 We carry Japanese ceramics for everyday tea and the tea ceremony, including pieces in the restrained tradition of the great tea kilns.